Cathy's Gluten Free

 • The key to success with mayonnaise is to add your oil in a very slow, steady stream.
 As your mayonnaise begins to thicken up, you can add the oil a little faster.
 You must be patient, though, and pour slowly at first.

 • If your mayonnaise separates and does not thicken, you can rescue it!
-In a clean container with a clean whisk, mix ½ Tbsp cold water with another egg yolk.
+In a clean container with a clean whisk, mix ½ tablespoon cold water with another egg yolk.
 Add your (failed?) mayonnaise/oil mixture very, very slowly as you run the mixer or blender at low speed.
 It should then thicken up for you.

 Nutrition